UMN-AhmedSZ/AEG/README.md

 The workshop will be co-organized with the 11th IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm 2020) which will be held in Tempe, Arizona, USA from 21-23 October 2020.

+### COVID-19 Notice:
+**The workshop organizers are closely monitoring the developments of COVID-19.
+As the situation continues to change, and with the cooperation of the 2020 Smart Grid Comm Conference organizers, we are prepared to address future issues that may arise.
+Specifically, accommodations will be made for video or remote presentations as needed.**

 ### Call for Contributions